Samuel-DEVULDER/PictOric/README.md

 ## Usage

-* *from GrafX2*:
-  Simply click on the "Fx" button in the GUI and navigate to the folder where you saved PictOric.lua and select it.
-Conversion takes around 20secs usually.
+* *from GrafX2*: Simply click on the "Fx" button in the GUI and navigate to the folder where you saved PictOric.lua and select it.

   <img src="http://forum.defence-force.org/download/file.php?id=1727&t=1">

+  Conversion takes typically around 20secs on modern machines (by 2020 standards ;) ).

-* *from the command line*:
+* *from the command line*: Just run
-  To run it from the command-line just run:

   ```         <lua-interperter> PictOric.lua <filename>.<ext>```